Showing posts with label Outdoor Activities. Show all posts

 And it being a tourist attraction is no reason to not visit.
 Sure, it can get super crowded at times, but having it nearby grants us the power to strategically visit it during off peak times - early mornings & late evenings during peak summer days, as well as during our "local's summer," the period after tourists leave the area and before fall arrives, usually mid-September to mid-October.

 With the fluctuations in weather and temps reaching into the 100s, there's never been a better time to take advantage of our nearby beaches.
-In the pictures featured in this post, the kids and I took a spontaneous trip last week that lasted from 5-8:30pm.
+In some of the pictures featured in this post, the kids and I took a spontaneous trip last week that lasted from 5-8:30pm.
 The beach was practically empty and the water was warm enough for my kids to enjoy a swim.
-Spontaneous beach days are an absolute privilege, and many times end up being the best kind of days...
-I think in big part because 1. last minute adventures spark excitement, and 2. spontaneity mean less planning, and in turn, less stress (at least that's the hope).
+Spontaneous beach days are so special, and many times end up being the best kind of days...
+I think in big part because 1. last minute adventures spark excitement, 2. spontaneity mean less planning, and in turn, less stress (at least that's the hope), & 3.
+I don't think there's such thing as a bad beach day, no matter the time & weather.

 Aside from its beauty, Sand Harbor has so much more going on for itself.
 It has a restaurant, places to wash the sand off your feet, an underrated gift shop/museum that I think more people should be talking about, a beloved and widely celebrated annual Lake Tahoe Shakespeare Festival that features proper plays and entertainment that take place during the most magical time of the day - sunset time - against the most epic background of water, shoreline, and a blanket of endless majestic evergreens, and so much more.
 Catch Twelfth Night, Shakespeare's romantic comedy, and Peter and the Suncatcher, a playful Peter Pan sequel, now through August 24, 2025.